r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 -lopencv_highgui451 -lopencv_ml451 -lopencv_objdetect451 -lopencv_photo451 -lopencv_stitching451 -lopencv_video451 -lopencv_calib3d451 -lopencv_features2d451 -lopencv_dnn451 -lopencv_flann451 -lopencv_videoio451 -lopencv_imgcodecs451 -lopencv_imgproc451 -lopencv_core451 -llibopenjp2 -lquirc -lprotobuf -lcomctl32 -lgdi32 -lole32 -lsetupapi -lws2_32 -ljpeg -lwebp -lpng -lz -ltiff -lzstd -llzma -lopengl32 -lglu32
 ```

 which does not work.
-One has to add `-L$(LOCAL_SOFT)/lib/opencv4/3rdparty`
+One has to add
-so that `-llibopenjp2 -lquirc` are found.  `LOCAL_SOFT` is set to the root
+`-L$(R_TOOLS_SOFT)/lib/opencv4/3rdparty` so that `-llibopenjp2 -lquirc` are
-of the compiled native toolchain, `LOCAL_SOFT`/include is automatically
+found.  `R_TOOLS_SOFT` is set to the root of the compiled native toolchain,
-available for headers, `LOCAL_SOFT`/lib is automatically available for
+`R_TOOLS_SOFT`/include is automatically available for headers,
+`R_TOOLS_SOFT`/lib is automatically available for libraries, but when one
-libraries, but when one needs to refer to files in different locations or
+needs to refer to files in different locations or for different tools, one
-for different tools, one may have to use that variable.
-Please note that it
+may have to use that variable.

-might be cleaner to have a variable with a different name for this purpose,
-for use in published/portable packages, so the recommended variable name for
-this may change soon (the problem is that `LOCAL_SOFT` was meant for
-libraries added manually to the local system, not necessarily available on
-other systems, but as it started being used in published packages, it
+There is also `LOCAL_SOFT` variable which by default points to the root of
+the compiled toolchain and in some CRAN packages has been used for this
+purpose (well before this toolchain existed).
+However, the original idea of
+`LOCAL_SOFT` was to use it for libraries not available with the toolchain,
+like `/usr/local` is used on Unix machines to refer to software not part of
+the OS distribution.
+It is hence more portable to use `R_TOOLS_SOFT` for
-started pointing to the root of the compiled toolchain already in previous
+the purpose of referring to the libraries/headers which are part of the
-versions of R;  some packages already rely on that).
+toolchain.

 Still, this list of libraries is not complete, a number of dependencies are
 missing (`webp` is one of them).
 In principle, this is a common problem